shankarmurali/ai-agent-incidents/README.md

   - https://link-to-primary-source
 ```

 **Standards:** every entry needs at least one public source; use `user-reported` status for accounts not independently confirmed; write neutrally — this is a record, not a scorecard.
-The build validates required fields and fails the PR if any are missing.
+The build validates required fields and fails the PR if any are missing. **No exploit code:** entries must not include working exploit code, payloads, or proof-of-concept scripts — describe the failure mode and link to sources.
+This is a record for defenders.

 The site rebuilds automatically on every merge (GitHub Actions).
 No API keys, no external services, no cost.